A Lego display at BrickCon 2018. Credit Pascal/Flickr CC

 Timed entry: Tickets are for a specific day with a specific entry time window.
 There are morning (10 a.m.–noon) and two afternoon (noon–2 p.m. and 2–4 p.m.) sessions available each day.

 Where to play with Lego around Seattle and beyond: BrickCon is just one weekend; Lego fandom lasts a lifetime!
 The Seattle area has many spots for Lego-rrific fun.

 Legoland: Ready to partake in the ultimate immersive Lego experience?
 Read our guide to Legoland California.

-Editor’s note: This article was originally published in 2017 and updated for 2021.
-Nancy Chaney contributed to this report.
+Editor’s note: This article was originally published in 2017 and updated for 2022.
+Kari Hanson contributed to this update.